jaimevisser/scrimbot/README.md

 # Scrimbot

 A discord bot for organising 8-man group events using threads.
-Built for EchoVR Discrod communities.
+Built for EchoVR Discord communities.

 The bot is written in Python and has a dockerfile included in this repo to easily get it up and running.
 If you use docker compose an example compose file can be found in examples.